johnathan-convertino-afrl/hanpilot_docs/HOWTO_AD_BOOTFS.md

 2. Enter the HDL repo
     - cd hdl
 3. Checkout the HDL repo that matches your version of vivado.
-    - git checkout master
+    - git checkout hdl_quartus_pro_2023_r1
 4. Build the project needed using make.
-    - make adrv9371x.hanpilot
+    - make adrv9371x.hanpilot (will be used in all examples)
+    - make adrv9009.hanpilot
+    - make fmcomms2.hanpilot
 5. Wait for make to finish executing the build.
 6. Navigate to projects/adrv9371x/hanpilot/output_files
     - cd projects/adrv9371x/hanpilot/output_files